jakelever/swc-machine-learning-short/_episodes/01-intro.md

 ### Who is Richard Gill?

 Dr Gill is director of research at Sandford Biotechnologies.
 After a distinguished research career in academia, he moved into industry and has been leading the drug development team at Sandford.
+He was known to be working on a project codenamed GIBSON.

 ### What is Sandford Biotechnologies?

-Sandford Biotechnologies is a research company that focuses on developing therapeutics for the human cortico-deficiency virus (HCDV).
+Sandford Biotechnologies is a research company that focuses on developing therapeutics for a variety of human diseases.

 ### What files do we have?